Store API (Store Unit)

 .watch(watcher)

-Calls watcher function each time when the store is updated.
+Calls the watcher function whenever the store updates.

 const unwatch = $store.watch(watcher);